muhabutt/rest-api/README.md

 ### Things to do before calling the api's

 - Create .env file copy .exampleENV file and change variables according to your needs.
-- Create tests/.env file copy .exampleENV file and change variables according to your needs. this is testing environments.
 - PHP character set should be UTF-8.
 - PHP memory_limit=default or more, when running command for importing .dat file into database.
 - MYSql max_allowed_packet=default, when running command for importing .dat file into database.
 - Composer install, or composer update, to install PHPUnit, symfony/console

+### For running the test's
+- Create tests/.env file copy .exampleENV file and change variables according to your needs. this is testing environments.
+- You need to create the database and create the address table.
+- Run php console\bin ImportAddress

 ### Folder structure and description
 ``` html